 Annapurna trekking map (make sure to buy an updated version) or Mardi Himal trek map (if you want a really detailed route map).
 We used the first one a lot on all our hikes, we bought it in Pokhara, there are a couple of small book shops in Lakeside with many trekking maps and guide books.

-First Aid kit – we always advice to take it with on hikes you never know what can happen from a blister to a sudden stomach problem or a headache.
+First Aid kit – we always advise to take it with on hikes you never know what can happen from a blister to a sudden stomach problem or a headache.

 - Soap/shower gel